assmdx/gsitg/README.md

 # gsitg

-A static source code tool, which is used to analysis the module dependency of your go package source code.
+A static source code analysis tool, which is used to analysis and visualize the module dependency of your go package source code.

 ## Installtion